 Can I submit my application via e-mail or the Jack Straw Productions website?

-No. We require multiple copies of application materials, and all applications must be accompanied by a work sample.
-However, you can download the Application Form from our web site as a PDF (print out copies of the blank form) or MS Word file (enter info into electronic form, then print out).
+No. We require multiple copies of all printed application materials for our review panel.
+However, work samples may be e-mailed, as we only need one copy of these.
+You can download the Application Form from our web site as a PDF (print out copies of the blank form) or MS Word file (enter info into electronic form, then print out).